kaashif/blog/posts/2022-10-16-infallible.md

-Why do programmers constantly and needlessly obfuscate code?
-2022-10-16

-People write code as if they think they'll always have the entire system in their heads at all times, and thus consider hiding and obfuscating information to be harmless.
-This is harmful for anyone reading the code in the future, including (especially) the original author.
+Don't hide things from people reading your code 2022-10-16

+People write code that relies on all sorts of implicit or obfuscated knowledge.
+In the worst case, people write code that requires any caller to read through the entire source to work out how to use it or what it does.

+What confuses me is that people often seem to do this intentionally, it's like they want to require omniscient knowledge of the codebase for anyone wanting to call or write tests for their code.

 I can hear you saying that's ridiculous, and telling me to ask literally anyone whether they think they have the entire codebase in their heads: they'll definitely say no.

-They may be lying - everyone will *say* fitting a huge codebase into their mental working memory is impossible, but actions speak louder than words.
+Everyone will *say* fitting a huge codebase into their mental working memory is impossible, but actions speak louder than words.
 Many people (I see it all the time) constantly choose programming patterns and idioms that only make sense if you think everyone coming after you will have read, digested, and memorised all of the code.
 There are a few really important ones:

 * Using nullability
 * Using mutable state